garlic0x1/go-reflect/README.md

 Using the `-proxy` flag will disable TLS verification and allow traffic to be viewed in an intercept proxy

+# Note:
+Earlier I added a feature to fuzz params, I didn't like it so I commented it out
+You can pipe to https://github.com/garlic0x1/url-miner to find reflected GET params

 # Usage:
 ```
 $ ./reflector -h